battaglr/markdown-codin-style/readme.md

 ### Unordered

-Use a plus sign to declare an unordered list item.
+Use a dash to declare an unordered list item.

 ```md
 - Foo